tamu-vscl/dfti/README.md

 The important point is not so much that the Tx and Rx pins go to the left and right pins of the connector, but instead that the BB Tx pin connects to the sensor’s Rx wire and the BB’s Rx pin to the sensor’s Tx.
 I attempted to standardize all of our cables so that the sensor’s Rx goes to the left pin in the connector and the sensor’s Tx to the right.

-Pinout for BeagleBone Black.
+Pinout for BeagleBone Black can be found online.
 Note the serial pins, these are the ones we’re using.